mozillach/gh-projects-content-queue/README.md

 ###### schedule
 A schedule of slots for the **tweeting** source.
 Takes a time in the format of `hh:mm`.
 The field is fully optional.
 If not provided tweets are instantly sent out unless scheduled.
 This does not use the timezone of the `schedulingTime` and is in UTC+0.

+###### discourse
+This source requires four configuration keys:
+ - `forum`: Slug of the category to watch threads of.
+ - `apiUrl`: URL of the API of the discourse instance.
+ - `apiKey`: API Key for the discourse instance.
+ - `username`: Username for the discourse instance.

 ###### query
 The search query for the **events** source.